VatsalPandey0202/Projects/Text Classification/README.md

 4. **Train-Test Split**: The code demonstrates how to split the dataset into training and testing subsets while preserving class distribution.
 This is crucial for evaluating model performance.

 5. **Model Training and Evaluation**: The pipeline trains a machine learning model (e.g., Support Vector Classifier, SVC) on the preprocessed text data and evaluates its performance using accuracy metrics.

+## LDA with Semi Supervised Learning
+The code LDANAiveBayesEM.ipynb cover various aspects of text data processing, classification using Naive Bayes, and topic modeling using LDA.
+They also include cross-validation to assess model performance and evaluate the impact of the number of labeled documents on classification performance.

+1. **Data Preprocessing and Cleaning**: The code begins by preparing the text data, including removing punctuation, sentence tokenization, and lemmatization to obtain cleaner and more structured text data.

+2. **Text Vectorization**: The cleaned text data is converted into numerical features using the TF-IDF vectorization method, resulting in TF-IDF representations for both the training and test datasets.

+3. **Data Splitting**: The training data is divided into two sets: a labeled dataset (`X_l_combined`, `y_l`) and an unlabeled dataset (`X_u_combined`, `y_u`).
+This split is crucial for subsequent semi-supervised learning.

+4. **Cross-Validation for Naive Bayes Classifier**: Cross-validation is performed using labeled data with a traditional Multinomial Naive Bayes classifier (`MultinomialNB`).
+Various metrics such as accuracy, precision, recall, and F1-score are recorded for different quantities of labeled documents.

+5. **Cross-Validation for Semi-Supervised EM Naive Bayes Classifier**: Similar to the previous step, cross-validation is conducted, but this time employing a semi-supervised EM-based Naive Bayes classifier (`Semi_EM_MultinomialNB`).
+This classifier utilizes both labeled and unlabeled data during training.

+6. **Test Data Evaluation**: The performance of both the traditional Naive Bayes classifier and the semi-supervised EM Naive Bayes classifier on the test data is assessed.
+Metrics like accuracy, precision, recall, and F1-score are calculated for different numbers of labeled documents.

+7. **Topic Modeling with LDA**: Latent Dirichlet Allocation (LDA) topic modeling is applied to the text data, both in the training and test datasets.
+This produces topic weights as features.

+8. **Conversion of LDA Topic Weights to DataFrames**: The LDA topic weights assigned to documents are transformed into DataFrames (`train_features_tfidf` and `test_features_tfidf`) to represent the topic features of the text data.